Kim Gi-jung

-Kim Gi-jung or Kim Ki-jung (/ko/ or /ko/ /ko/; born 14 August 1990) is a South Korean badminton player.
+Kim Gi-jung or Kim Ki-jung (born 14 August 1990) is a South Korean badminton player.
 He competed at the Rio 2016 Summer Olympics in the men's doubles event.

 Career

 In 2008, he won a bronze medal at the World Junior Championships in the mixed doubles event partnered with Eom Hye-Won.
 In 2009, he competed at the Hong Kong East Asian Games and won a silver medal in the men's team event and a bronze medal in the men's doubles event partnered with Kwon Yi-goo.
 In 2011, he won the Turkey International tournament in the men's doubles event with Kim Sa-rang.

 In 2012, he and Kim Sa-rang won their first Superseries title at the Japan Open tournament.
 In the final round they beat the Malaysian pair Koo Kien Keat and Tan Boon Heong.
 At the 2012 Badminton Asia Championships in Qingdao, China, they won a gold medal after defeat Hiroyuki Endo and Kenichi Hayakawa of Japan in the final round.
 In September 2012, they also won men's doubles title at the Indonesian Masters tournament.

 In 2013, he became the champion at the Chinese Taipei and South Korea Grand Prix Gold tournament.
 At the Chinese Taipei, he and Kim Sa-rang beat the host partner Lee Sheng-mu and Tsai Chia-hsin in the straight set.
 At the Korea, they won the title after beat their compatriots Ko Sung-hyun and Shin Baek-cheol with the score 2–1.
 He also won a silver medal at the 2013 Badminton Asia Championships in Taipei.
 At the 2013 BWF World Championships in Guangzhou, he and his partner were seeded fifth in that tournament.
 They beat the second seeded of Malaysia in the quarterfinal round, and in the semifinal round they were defeated by Boe and Mogensen in three sets, and settle for the bronze medal.
 At the end of the 2013 BWF Season, he qualified to compete at the Super Series Masters Finals in Kuala Lumpur, Malaysia.
 Finally, he became the runner-up in the men's doubles event after defeated by Mohammad Ahsan and Hendra Setiawan of Indonesia.